-The following commentary summarizes the financial condition and results of operations of Cape Fear Farm Credit, ACA, (Association) for the year ended December 31, 2021 with comparisons to the years ended December 31, 2020 and December 31, 2019.
+The following commentary summarizes the financial condition and results of operations of Cape Fear Farm Credit, ACA, (Association) for the year ended December 31, 2022 with comparisons to the years ended December 31, 2021 and December 31, 2020.
 This information should be read in conjunction with the Consolidated Financial Statements, Notes to the Consolidated Financial Statements and other sections in this Annual Report.
 The accompanying Consolidated Financial Statements were prepared under the oversight of the Audit Committee of the Board of Directors.
-For a list of the Audit Committee "reflected in this Annual Report.
+For a list of the Audit Committee members, refer to the "Report of the Audit Committee" reflected in this Annual Report.
 Information in any part of this Annual Report may be incorporated by reference in answer or partial answer to any other item of the Annual Report.

-The Association is an institution of the Farm Credit System (System), which was created by Congress in 1916 and has served agricultural producers for 105 years.
+The Association is an institution of the Farm Credit System (System), which was created by Congress in 1916 and has served agricultural producers for 106 years.
 The System's mission is to maintain and improve the income and well-being of American farmers, ranchers, and producers or harvesters of aquatic products and farm-related businesses.
 The System is the largest agricultural lending organization in the United States.
 The System is regulated by the Farm Credit Administration (FCA), which is an independent safety and soundness regulator.